elchericito/redfast-docs/docs/USER MANUAL/settings/actions-2/partner-provisioning.md

 * **user\_last\_name**: Last name of Admin user
 * **partner\_code**: Partner Code assigned by Redfast
 * **api\_key**: API key utilized for integration with partner for the tenant
+* **jwt\_public\_key**: Public key utilized for provisioning and authenticating users.
+Must be an RSA public key in PEM format, between 2048–4096 bits.
+The PEM string must be under 2 KB in size.
   <br />

 ## Response